Java9 Diamond operator anonymous inner class example

 List<String> listjava7 = new ArrayList<>(); // with java7

-Left side is using Generics with a data type of String, Right side of the equal operator is raw type ie. ArrayList and it inferred from left side type.
-We can apply diamond operators to inferred types of denotable types. denotable types are Integer, Strings that can be applied generics to be used in java.
+On the left side, we’re using generics with a data type of String.
+On the right side of the equal operator is a raw type (ArrayList), which is inferred from the left side type.
+We can apply diamond operators to inferred types of denotable types like Integer and String, which can be used with generics in Java.

 abstract class Message<T> {